Two men addicted to online gambling end lives in TN | Business

 Two men addicted to online gambling end lives in TN

 Two more deaths by suicide by men addicted to online gambling were reported in the district days after a private bank employee ended his life in the city for the same reason, police said on Tuesday.
-According to police, 28-year old Jeevanandam of Thondamuthur on the outskirts hanged himself at his house on Monday night after losing money in online gambling, despite being abused by his wife.
+According to police, 28-year old Jeevanandam of Thondamuthur on the outskirts hanged himself at his house on Monday night after losing money in online gambling even as his wife had been objecting to the man indulging in it.

-The deceased, running a computer sales and service centre in partnership, had set aside Rs 50,000 to be given to his friend.
+The deceased, running a computer sales and service center in partnership, had set aside Rs 50,000 to be given to his friend.
 However, he lost Rs 20,000 in online rummy.

 Unable to bear the loss and due to mental depression, Jeevanandam hanged himself in his house.
 Similarly, 32-year old Jayachandran, a lathe operator in Sundarapuram, hanged himself at his house Monday night.